Dubai: Multiple-car collision on Sheikh Zayed Road causes 4.2km-long tailback, 9-min delay

 Another smaller accident was also reported along the same stretch near Dubai Parks and Resorts.

-The congestion can slowly be seen clearing up, with the 9-minute delay becoming a 5-minute long hold up in less than 30 minutes since the reported collision.
+Thirty minutes since the collision was reported, the congestion can slowly be seen clearing up, with the 9-minute delay becoming a 5-minute-long hold-up.

 Motorists driving on the city's arterial road should use alternative roads in order to avoid the traffic jam.